cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 > `autoinstall ds=nocloud-net;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/`

+If the Grub2 Boot Menu appears, the process is slightly different.
+Press the "e" key to edit the "Ubuntu Installation" option.
+On the line that begins with "linux", type the text below at the end of the line.
+Notice here that there is a backslash (\) before the semicolon between "nocloud-net" and ";".

+> `autoinstall ds=nocloud-net\;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/`

 Where the `<install_type>` is in the repository that contains at least `user-data` and `meta-data` files.
 The former contains the installation information, while the latter is generally expected to be empty.
 It is required that `meta-data` be present in the directory even if empty.

 Currently, the `hostname` will need to be updated when the system is ready to run.

+### Failed Attempt

+If the installation shows a menu to select the language for the installation, the autoinstallation has failed.
+Before trying again review the logs.

+While the language selection option is still up, press CTRL+ALT+F2.
+This switches to a second virtual termina and a command prompt should come up.
+Review the error log for the cloud-init autoinstallation with the following command: `less /var/log/cloud-init.log`.
+Look through the file for references to the `meta-data` file downloaded from the URL above.
+That file is downloaded first.
+If it is not there, the problem is with contacting the server holding the files (GitHub).
+If it is there, check just after it to verify that the `user-data` file was downloaded successfully.
+If they are both downloaded, that indicates the problem is with the `user-data` file.
+It would be unusual for `meta-data` to have downloaded successfull and `user-data` to have failed.

+It may be necessary to review the syslog as well: `less /var/log/syslog`.
+The kernel command line parameters can be found in this file.
+Check to see that the autoinstall line shown above is complete and accurate in this file.

+These logs can be placed on another computer using `ssh/scp` if there is a computer configured to accept `ssh` connections.

 ### Intallations Types